projectacrn/acrn-hypervisor/doc/developer-guides/coding_guidelines.rst

 Coding Guidelines
 #################

-ACRN Project coding guidelines establish a common set of standards and practices that improve readability and maintainability of the code.
-These guidelines also help ensure the code is safe, secure, and reliable by reducing undefined or unspecified behavior by restricting use of problematic areas of the programming language.
+ACRN Project coding guidelines establish a common set of standards and practices that improve the readability and maintainability of the code.
+These guidelines also help ensure that the code is safe, secure, and reliable by reducing undefined or unspecified behavior through restrictions on the use of problematic areas of the programming language.

 The following sections document the project's language-specific guidelines: